SonkeWohler/.vim/README.md

 yet, since I probably won't be updating it regularly enough.
 It is simply easier to rebase the local branch regularly and sort out conflicts as they arise than to put off merging branches and inviting merge conflicts in this way.

+I try to stick to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) most of the time.
+Sometimes you will find commits with the message `chore(kde): no functional changes`, these are about my kde settings.
+Because kde is not designed to be backed up the way I do sometimes there are changes to the dotfiles without me doing anything, and without that having any effect on the kde setup (that I can tell).
+But I still commit them just in case and so they are out of the way.

 ### Git Submodules as vim Plugins